 "Often the sadness that draws us to the past with regret that leads to mood disorder makes us vulnerable to depression, our minds become a fog with anxiety.

-"The ability to settle and quieten the mind and develop a peacefulness so we approach life with a clarity of judgement, make good clean decisions and understand the full implications of what we're doing - these sorts of skills today set people apart."
+"The ability to settle and quieten the mind and develop a peacefulness so we approach life with a clarity of judgment, make good clean decisions and understand the full implications of what we're doing - these sorts of skills today set people apart."

 There is a lot of talk about how Mindfulness is a growing, profitable industry but where are the jobs in the area?